stphnma/stphnma.github.io/_posts/2017-11-29-ufc-hazard-rates.md

     src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML">
 </script>

-# The curious case of hazard rates in UFC
+# The curious case of hazard rates in the UFC

 I’ve recently scraped some UFC fights data, with the intention of applying some modeling on it in order to quantify fighter effectiveness.
-I’ve done some work before applying a Survival Analysis model on hockey data to quantify hockey player effectiveness, so I was curious to see what insights would come from applying the same model on MMA fighters.
+I’ve done similar work before applying a [Survival Analysis model](https://en.wikipedia.org/wiki/Proportional_hazards_model) on hockey data to quantify player effectiveness, so I was curious to see what insights would come from applying the same type of approach on MMA fighters.

 I was playing around with the Kaplan Meier estimate of the survival curve, using KO as the failure event, when I noticed something interesting.